Hydra-Chain/hydragon-node-archive/h_docs/build.md

 # Build procedure

-Information about building and using the applciation
+Information about building and using the application

 ## Build production version for: